Next post.

 We ain’t blood, but you’re kin to me all the same.

-other spellings: kin, kinsfolk, kinfolk, and my kin
+variations: kin, kinsfolk, kinfolk, my kin

 ★ When someone calls you "kin," it’s more than genealogy.
 It can mean you’re part of their circle, trusted like family whether or not you share bloodlines. ★